Bayer-Group/json-diff-audit/README.md

 The processing will compare each record in the collection to the next, they are assumed to be ordered by date.
 A list of deltas is calculated and turned into a collection of audit records.
-Each audit record will contain the following fields
+Each audit record will contain the following fields:

 | Field | Description |